wesbos/Cobalt2-Alfred-Theme/readme.md

 Super great theme for [Alfred](http://www.alfredapp.com/).
 Based on the [Cobalt2 theme for Sublime Text](https://github.com/wesbos/cobalt2/).

-To install, download `Cobalt2.alfredtheme` and double click.
+To install, download `Cobalt2-alfred1.x.alfredtheme` for alfred 1.x or `Cobalt2-alfred2.x.alfredappearance` for alfred 2.x and double click.
 Alfred will automatically install it for you.

 Enjoy!

 # Screenshots
 Nice, eh?